Remigio Ángel González: Albavisión

 A 2001 study of González's media properties in Guatemala and Nicaragua found that they had a tendency to squeeze out voices opposed to the government, and concluded that "Gonzalez’s ownership practices create an atmosphere that undercuts the development of democracy."
 He has a strong influence in Guatemalan politics, for example giving $650,000 to Vinicio Cerezo's 1985 presidential campaign, as well as more than $2.6 million and free airtime to Alfonso Portillo's 1999 campaign.
 "Political analysts say the free commercials helped Portillo win the election."
-After becoming president, Portillo "named Gonzalez's brother-in-law, Luis Rabbe, as his minister of communications, infrastructure and housing, a powerful Cabinet position whose jurisdiction includes the oversight of broadcast media."
+After becoming president, Portillo "named Gonzalez's brother-in-law, Luis Rabbé, as his minister of communications, infrastructure and housing, a powerful Cabinet position whose jurisdiction includes the oversight of broadcast media."

+Until the creation of the name Albavisión, González used the name Televideo Services.

 As of August 2018, Gonzalez owned 35 television channels, 114 radio stations and two newspaper companies in 11 Latin American countries.

+Personal life

+He is better known as "the Ghost" (el Fantasma) because he refuses to be exposed appearances in public.
+Because of this, only a few photographs of him exist.

+His second wife, Alba Elvira Lorenzana, is the largest shareholder of Radio y Televisión de Guatemala, S.A. and Televisiete S.A.; their daughter Jani González Lorenzana (born 1973) is a psychologist by profession, and is the main shareholder of Interacel Argentina as well as holding shares on Televisiete.

+González is seen as a gourmet eater, but prefers to eat in low-profile restaurants in Coral Gables in order to evade encounters with his questionable invitees.
+His lunches, often with political figures, are crucial for the political alignment of his stations in the countries where they operate, and often last from 12pm to 5pm.